 |

-(Hoogendorn, 1949) Pink, Japanese, very fragrant, midseason, 32" tall, lactiflora cultivar.
+(Hoogendorn, 1949) Pink, Japanese, very fragrant, midseason, 32" tall, lactiflora.
 Pink outer petals surround a center of creamy staminodes.
 Ours frequently has a fountain of deep rose petals bursting from center!

 |